sashadykun/tvitch_buddy/README.md

 # c9.18_hackathon2
-#Application name - Twitch Boody
+#Application name - Twitch Buddy

 Project involving the combination of different data sources into an application